menu

 In Moselle, however, the average commute to work is quite long.
 On average, people spend 52.50 minutes each day getting to work, which is significantly higher than the national average.

-Moselle is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Moselle does not have a public transit system used by locals to get to and from work.

 Demographics